TBlazeWarriorT/BlazeGG-LoL-Match-Analyzer/README.md

   Highlights top performers across key metrics (damage, gold, mitigation) and lists multikills with timestamps and victims.

 - **Event Timeline**
-  Chronological feed of match events, including solo kills, objectives, shutdowns, and multikills.
+  Chronological feed of match events, including solo kills, objectives, shutdowns, and multikills AND detailed stats at the approx. time of each kill.

 ---